-9. R. ALLAN KILLEN CHRISTIAN SCHOLARSHIP AWARDS\
+9. R. ALLAN KILLEN CHRISTIAN SCHOLARSHIP AWARDS

-An award of \$700 and a second award of \$300 are made annually to the students submitting the best papers giving a Christian analysis and critique of the influence of contemporary, non-Christian thought on any discipline.
-Interested students should contact the Academic Dean or their advisors about the details of submission.
+An award of \$500 is made annually to a student submitting the best paper giving a Christian analysis and critique of the influence of contemporary, non-Christian thought on any discipline.
+Interested students should contact the Vice President Academic or their advisors about the details of submission.
 The award is made at the end of the Winter term each year.